nfdi4cat/voc4cat/README.md

 After approval your pull request is ready to be merged by the editors.
 The merge will integrate your contribution into the SKOS-vocabulary files in the `vocabularies`-folder.
 Upon merge the corresponding documentation and a joined turtle file will be automatically built and published to gh-pages.

-Besides this "in-developement" version of the vocabulary, the latest released version and older releases are also available.
+Besides this "in-development" version of the vocabulary, the latest released version and older releases are also available.

 Links to specific versions: